From Zero to Fluent: A Step-by-Step Roadmap to Learn Spanish

 - Stress and intonation

-- Rolling the r
+- Unique sounds, like rolling the r

 - Vowel sounds: a, e, i, o, u